 Pros and Cons for Above ground or below ground, Plastic, Concrete or Fibreglass tanks.

-Can I not just get a small Under the sink Grease Traps?
+Can I just get a small Under the sink Grease Trap?

 How often do I need to empty this stinky grease arrestor?